Heroes Over Europe

-Heroes Over Europe is an arcade flying video game developed by Transmission Games and published by Ubisoft.
+Heroes Over Europe is a 2009 combat flight simulation video game developed by Transmission Games and published by Ubisoft for Xbox 360, PlayStation 3 and Microsoft Windows.
 It is the sequel to Heroes of the Pacific.

 Heroes Over Europe follows three pilots - an American (Captain Tom Forester) who flies with first the British and later the Americans, a Briton (Captain Danny Miller), and a New Zealander (Flight Lieutenant Will West) - through fourteen missions during World War II beginning in June 1940 and ending in January 1945.
 The game features over 40 World War II planes and online support for 16 players in Dogfight, Team Dogfight, Survivor, and Team Survivor game modes.

 The game was originally planned to be published by Atari, but the company dropped out of publishing the title and instead sold it to Ubisoft in July 2009.